Azdaroth/Azdaroth.github.io/fractional-cto-cpto/index.md

 We begin with the leadership responsibility you need and the outcomes it should support.
 Before starting, we agree scope, decision authority, access to people and evidence, my involvement, and the responsibilities that stay with you and your existing leaders.

+I work with a founder or executive sponsor who can resolve priorities and enable the agreed work, alongside your existing product and engineering leaders.

 ### Establish priorities and start the work

-The first phase gives us a shared view of the constraints, an initial set of priorities, named owners and a way to judge progress.
+The first phase produces a practical starting point:

+- **Agreed priorities:** the outcomes that matter and the constraints we need to address.
+- **Clear decision ownership:** what I own, what stays with you and where existing leaders take responsibility.
+- **An initial action plan:** the work to start, its owners and the dependencies to resolve.
+- **Evidence of progress:** what we will look at to judge whether the work is helping.

 I work alongside the team to put those decisions into practice.
+We agree the timing and level of detail around your situation.

 ### Review progress and build ownership

-At agreed review points, we examine what has shipped or changed, what the evidence says and what needs attention next.
-We adjust the priorities and my involvement as the work develops, and transfer responsibility to your team where appropriate.
+We agree a rhythm of working sessions and progress reviews that fits the engagement.
+At each review, we examine what has shipped or changed, what the evidence says and what needs attention next.
+We adjust priorities and my involvement as the work develops.

-I work remotely.
-We agree regular working sessions, how we communicate between them and the time-zone overlap the engagement needs.
+We keep decisions, responsibilities and the context behind them documented.
+As ownership moves to your team, we agree who takes over each responsibility and work through the handover together.

 ## Experience behind the work